aclap-dev/weh/README.md

 For each parameter, you must provide at least `name`, `type` and `defaultValue`. `type` must be one of `string`, `integer`, `float`, `boolean` or
 `choice`.
 A specific preference parameter can then be accessed, as read or write, through `weh.prefs["parameter name"]`.

-You can install preferences listeners using `weh.prefs.on(whatToWatch,callback)` and uninstall listeners using `weh.prefs.off` with the same parameters. `whatToWatch` uses a dotted notation.
+You can install preferences listeners using `weh.prefs.on(whatToWatch,callback)` and un-install listeners using `weh.prefs.off` with the same parameters. `whatToWatch` uses a dotted notation.
 For instance, listening to `""`, `"a"`, `"a.b"` or `"a.b.c"` will trigger the callback whenever parameter `a.b.c` is modified.
 Note that the preferences listeners are available from both background and local content.

 You should also define a couple of human viewable strings associated to each parameter in `locales/<locale>/messages.json`: